 Advantages of Stage Scanning

-- Spatial resolution is established just by the X-ray spot size, which is stable throughout the acquisition.
-The image quality at the edges shows no degradation.
+- Spatial resolution is defined only by the X-ray spot size, which is constant throughout the whole acquisition.
+This means that there is no image quality degradation at the edges.

-- Having a spectrum at every pixel allows thickness maps and quantitative maps of chemical states to be constructed easily
+- Having a spectrum at each pixel allows quantitative maps of chemical states and thickness maps to be easily constructed.

-- The point on the sample being mapped is constantly in the optimum analysis position, so there can be no alterations in the sensitivity across the field of view
+- The point on the sample being mapped is consistently at the optimum analysis position, meaning there can be no differences in sensitivity across the field of view.

-- Very large field of view possible - up to 60 x 60 mm with the K-Alpha spectrometer
+- A huge field of view is possible - up to 60 x 60 mm for K-Alpha.

 The K-Alpha XPS system is able to produce high-quality images.
 Parallel acquisition of spectral information (snapshot spectra) ensures that acquisition is quick and the considerable number of channels collected in each individual spectrum allows quantitative, chemical state mapping to be performed reliably.

 Cutting-edge features available in the Avantage data system deliver clear chemical state information, illustrating the way in which chemical states are distributed in two dimensions.
 In cases where there is a thin overlayer present (such as this example), it is feasible to measure and map the thickness of that overlayer in a non-destructive way.